jasgcode/CRDC_Explorer/README.md

 - Improve mobile responsiveness
 - Add history of patient selections
 - Implement advanced visualization features
+- Make the FAISS index building process more robust
+- Make the search not need patient UUID and just their Patient ID
 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.